Adult Swim/Program Listing

 [edit] Greenlit / Renewed

-Check It Out!, with Dr Steve Brule 2009 Six-episode spin-off miniseries of Tim and Eric Awesome Show, Great Job! starring John C. Reilly.
-Expected to premiere in late 2009/early 2010.
+Check It Out!, with Dr Steve Brule 2010 Six-episode spin-off miniseries of Tim and Eric Awesome Show, Great Job! starring John C. Reilly.
+Set to premiere on May 16, 2010.

 Delocated 2009 First season (6 episodes) finished airing March 29, 2009.
 6 episodes are in production for season two.